 Rozsa Foundation Emerging Arts Manager Award

-The Rozsa Foundation Emerging Arts Manager Award is a $5,000 cash award intended to recognize and encourage the role of emerging professional arts managers who are dedicating their careers to promoting and supporting the work of Calgary’s artists, arts collectives, and arts organizations.
-Given the complexity of the challenges they face, the work of these arts managers needs to be as creative as the artists and organizations they work with.
-The recipient also receives no-cost entry into the Rozsa Arts Management Program (RAMP).
+The Rozsa Foundation Emerging Arts Manager Award is a $5,000 cash award that recognizes and encourages emerging professional arts managers who are dedicating their careers to supporting and advancing the work of Calgary’s artists, arts collectives and arts organizations.
+In addition to the cash award, the recipient receives no-cost entry into the Rozsa Foundation of Arts Leadership training program.

-The award will be presented to the recipient at an event celebrating the arts on October 4, 2024.
+The award will be presented to the recipient at the Mayor’s Celebration for the Arts on May 4, 2026.
 This award was established by the Rozsa Foundation and Calgary 2012 and is a legacy project of Calgary’s year as a Cultural Capital of Canada.

 Award Rules & Criteria